ORBGRAND Is Exactly Capacity-achieving via Rank Companding: Introduction

 \section{Introduction}

-Guessing random additive noise decoding (GRAND) \cite{duffy2019capacity,riaz2022universal} has recently attracted attention as a new paradigm of decoding in emerging communication scenarios.
-GRAND operates by progressively guessing the error pattern (EP) that the transmitted codeword has experienced through the channel.
-This approach centering around EPs makes the GRAND paradigm well suited for channel coding in the high-rate high-reliability regime \cite{wang25arxiv}.
+Guessing-based decoding has recently attracted attention as a broad paradigm for channel decoding in emerging communication scenarios.
+Within this paradigm, guessing random additive noise decoding (GRAND) \cite{duffy2019capacity,riaz2023sub,abbas2023guessing} and its variants form an important line of development, where decoding is performed by progressively guessing the error pattern (EP) experienced by the transmitted codeword.
+This approach centering around EPs makes the GRAND particularly well suited to short-blocklength or high-rate regimes \cite{wang25arxiv}.